-- 106 states and 70 observer organisations participated in the first UNCITRAL meeting held in New York in April to discuss reform of ISDS. - 847.000 people in Europe sign a petition to scrap ISDS and support a Treaty to stop corporate impunity, presented to the EU Commission representative to the Human Rights Council in Geneva in October. - The Dutch Labour Party withdrew its support for the EU-Canada agreement (CETA) - 100 candidate Members of the European Parliament pledged to oppose ISDS. - The ECT secretariat launched a process of 'modernization' prompted by advocacy on ISDS, and suspended expansion of membership. - Luxemburg's Energy Minister publicly denounced the ECT threatening to withdraw if reform negotiations are unsuccessful. - A major public debate has been catalysed in Spain, following a number of ISDS cases brought under the ECT, with TNI as a major go-to point for journalists. - Parties to the Asian Regional Comprehensive Economic Partnership dropped ISDS from its negotiations, with Malaysia and South Korea taking outspoken positions against ISDS following advocacy by TNI partners in those countries. - Following strong advocacy by partners, the Foreign Affairs Commission of the Argentine Senate discussed a proposed law requiring the Executive to inform the Congress of impact assessments of Free Trade Agreements before these may be signed by the government.
+- 106 states and 70 observer organisations participated in the first UNCITRAL meeting held in New York in April to discuss reform of ISDS. - 847.000 people in Europe sign a petition to scrap ISDS and support a Treaty to stop corporate impunity, presented to the EU Commission representative to the Human Rights Council in Geneva in October. - The Dutch Labour Party withdrew its support for the EU-Canada agreement (CETA) - 100 candidate Members of the European Parliament pledged to oppose ISDS . - The ECT secretariat launched a process of 'modernization' prompted by advocacy on ISDS, and suspended expansion of membership. - Luxemburg's Energy Minister publicly denounced the ECT threatening to withdraw if reform negotiations are unsuccessful. - A major public debate has been catalysed in Spain, following a number of ISDS cases brought under the ECT, with TNI as a major go-to point for journalists. - Parties to the Asian Regional Comprehensive Economic Partnership dropped ISDS from its negotiations, with Malaysia and South Korea taking outspoken positions against ISDS following advocacy by TNI partners in those countries. - Following strong advocacy by partners, the Foreign Affairs Commission of the Argentine Senate discussed a proposed law requiring the Executive to inform the Congress of impact assessments of Free Trade Agreements before these may be signed by the government.

+To improve climate, energy and food security policies that would redirect trade and investment towards sustainable and inclusive food and energy systems, and which would genuinely address climate change challenges.
 Policies promoting large-scale, capital and energy intensive, and extractive forms of resource appropriation are everywhere disrupting locally adapted, culturally appropriate, mostly small-scale, and labour-intensive food production with profound social and environmental consequences.